cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 ## Next Lesson

-Before moving on to the next lesson you can make sure that your **nodejs-app/Jenkinsfile.template** Pipeline script is correct by comparing to or copying from the **after-parallel** branch of your forked **customer-marker-pipelines** repository.
+Before moving on to the next lesson you can make sure that your **nodejs-app/Jenkinsfile.template** Pipeline script is correct by comparing to or copying from the **after-parallel** branch of your forked **custom-marker-pipelines** repository.

 You may proceed to the next set of exercises - **[Advanced Pipelines with CloudBees Core](./advanced-pipeline-cb-core.md)** - when your instructor tells you.